andrewwooders/andrewwooders.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am currently a fourth year undergraduate at The University of Chicago majoring in mathematics and economics with a specialization in data science.
 I have formerly worked at [The Federal Reserve Board of Governors](https://www.federalreserve.gov/), [Pluribus Labs LLC](https://pluribuslabs.com), and [MobLab Inc](https://www.moblab.com/).
+I will be starting my PhD in Quantitative Marketing at the Kellogg School of Management in the fall of 2022.

 **Research**